servo/book/src/design-documentation/accessibility/webview-internals.md

 When an embedder calls `set_accessibility_active(true)` on a `WebView`, the `WebView` assumes responsibility for ensuring that until accessibility is deactivated or the `WebView` is destroyed, the embedder will receive `TreeUpdate`s representing the `WebView` and its current contents at any given time.

 In order to do this, it needs to activate accessibility in its top-level [`Pipeline`](https://doc.servo.org/servo_constellation/pipeline/struct.Pipeline.html) both immediately, and whenever the top-level `Pipeline` changes.
-It also de-activates accessibility in any inactive pipelines.
+It also de-activates accessibility in any inactive pipelines (i.e. any pipelines which don't correspond to a Document currently being shown, but which are retained by the [back/forward cache](https://developer.mozilla.org/en-US/docs/Glossary/bfcache)).

 The basic initial flow is: